QuantEcon/lecture-python-intro/lectures/markov_chains.md

 The proportion of time spent in a state can converge to the stationary distribution with periodic chains.

-However, the distribution at each state will not.
+However, the distribution at each state does not.

 (finite_mc_expec)=
 ## Computing Expectations